 Water serves to cool equipment and to generate steam that is used to produce energy and thus is an important consumable and auxiliary material in the entire production and processing cycle.

-Thanks to circular systems and repeated utilization of process water, voestalpine uses water resources as sparingly as possible.
-In keeping with ISO 14046 and the integrated LCA approach, assessments of the water circulation systems are performed across all production steps and sites.
+Thanks to circular systems and the repeated utilization of process water, voestalpine uses water resources as sparingly as possible.
+In keeping with ISO 14046 and the integrated LCA approach, assessments of the water circulation systems are performed across absolutely all production steps and sites.